Flag of Saratov Oblast

 The flag of Saratov Oblast was adopted on 5 September 1996 and was modified on 23 May 2001.

 The red bottom is 1/3 of the total height and the white stripe is 2/3 of the total height.
-In the center of the white field is the coat of arms, surrounded by branches of oak and laurel in the gold color.
+In the center of the white field is the coat of arms, a blue shield displaying 3 fish arranged in a "Y" Shape with a golden crown as its helm.
+The coat of arms is surrounded by branches of golden oak and laurel bound together with golden ribbon.
+The older flag of Saratov Oblast was practically the same as the current flag, apart from a redesign of the oak laurel, which reduced the amount of shading.